-Past and present employees are covered by the provisions of the two NHS Pension Schemes.
-Details of the benefits payable and rules of the Schemes can be found on the NHS Pensions website at www.nhsbsa.nhs.uk/pensions.
+Past and present employees are covered by the provisions of the NHS Pension Schemes.
+Details of the benefits payable and rules of the schemes can be found on the NHS Pensions website at www.nhsbsa.nhs.uk/pensions.
+Both the 1995/2008 and 2015 schemes are accounted for, and the scheme liability valued, as a single combined scheme.
 Both are unfunded defined benefit schemes that cover NHS employers, GP practices and other bodies, allowed under the direction of the Secretary of State for Health and Social Care in England and Wales.
 They are not designed to be run in a way that would enable NHS bodies to identify their share of the underlying scheme assets and liabilities.
-Therefore, each scheme is accounted for as if it were a defined contribution scheme: the cost to the NHS body of participating in each scheme is taken as equal to the contributions payable to that scheme for the accounting period.
+Therefore, each scheme is accounted for as if it were a defined contribution scheme: the cost to the NHS body of participating in each a) Accounting valuation